FAQ: Family Leave Insurance

 Since Steve’s first day of leave is during the first half of calendar year 2020, his weekly benefit rate is 2/3 of his average weekly wage: $269.

-You may receive benefits for up to six weeks (42 days) during a 12-month period, starting on the first day of your leave, or until you receive benefits equal to one-third (1/3) of your total wages during your base year, whichever is less.
+For the first half of 2020, you may receive benefits for up to six weeks (42 days) during a 12-month period, starting on the first day of your leave, or until you receive benefits equal to one-third (1/3) of your total wages during your base year, whichever is less.

 If you have not claimed your maximum benefit amount, you may reestablish a claim within the same 12-month period to care for a different family member, or during or following employment with a different employer.